psychemist/Computer-Programming-Free-Resources/README.md

 ### Backend Resources

 ## :people_hugging: Closing
 I intentionally left out a ~~bunch~~ ton of stuff in order not to overwhelm you.
-The most important thing to do is *_start_*.
+The most important thing to do is **_start_**.
 Start now.
 Start scared.
 Start before you know what you are doing.
 The rest will come and it will get easier with time, I promise.
 It may feel like nothing is happening for the longest time but keep moving forward, knowledge compounds.
+I cannot wait for you to ask me fo more resources. **Ganbare!**